-Einstein's 1916 discovery of the physical principle responsible for the light amplification by stimulated emission of radiation (the long-winded way of saying laser) that made these devices possible.
+Einstein's 1916 discovery of the physical principle was responsible for light amplification by stimulating the emission of radiation (the long-winded way of saying laser) that made these devices possible.

 And in our ever-more-digital world, what happens in the lab is never far from everyday life.

 In the video below, stay with us and discover some amazing facts about this genius.

 They met while studying physics at the Polytechnic in Zurich, Switzerland, and married in 1903.
 Marić was also a physicist; evidence suggests she contributed significantly to Einstein's work.
 However, their marriage was tumultuous, and they eventually separated in 1914, with a divorce finalized in 1919.